Red Hen Publications

 It’s perfectly obvious over the next two books that Lucius, with an additional decades’ worth of maturity behind him, since his DE days, wants to control the Ministry, and to take command of the remnants of Riddle’s organization.
 But Albus Dumbledore has no official part in either of those.

-But he is an interfering old coot that an inconveniently high percentage of the wizarding constituency tend to look to, and having him out of the picture would open up a major power vacuum that someone else might manage to step into.
+But he is an interfering old coot that an inconveniently high percentage of the wizarding constituency tend to look to for guidance, and having him out of the picture would open up a major power vacuum that someone else might manage to step into.

 And, even better, thanks to his departed Master, removing Dumbledore can be accomplished without going head-to-head with the Ministry, or with Albus himself.